 - More SSL libraries and SSL support. curl can be built with one out

-- curl supports more HTTP authentication methods, and especially
+- HTTP auth. curl supports more HTTP authentication methods,

-- curl supports lots of various SOCKS protocol versions for proxy
+- SOCKS. curl supports several SOCKS protocol versions for proxy

 - Bidirectional. curl offers upload and sending capabilities.
 Wget